Globak143/Globak143/README.md

 - [x] Later i joined Azubi Africa, where i learned AWS and earned AWS Cloud Practitioner Certificate.
 You can follow my journey on [linkedIn](https://www.linkedin.com/in/gloriaboakye/).
 - [ ] I am currently learning towards AWS Solution Architect certification.

-I am interested in Software Engineering, Web Development and looking forward to collaborate on Open Source Projects, Volunteering and Training in STEM.
+I also am interested in Software Engineering, Web Development and looking forward to collaborate on Open Source Projects, Volunteering and Training in STEM.